YarynaFialko/LAB2_3/README.md

 ![image](https://user-images.githubusercontent.com/92580927/154559769-9dd9dd59-c98e-4793-8e64-e3e8b6f66d22.png)
-Recieve a map with marks of your friends' locations.
+Receive a map with marks of your friends' locations.

 ![image](https://user-images.githubusercontent.com/92580927/154559987-a2d9ca55-c62a-4814-9641-eab5ba0b2856.png)
-Each mark has an information with the Twitter  ID, location, longtitude and latitude of the friend.
+Each mark has information with the Twitter  ID, location, longitude, and latitude of the friend.